by James Morris

 But this is not the case with water.
 For water, it’s just the opposite: liquid water is more dense than frozen ice.
 As a result, ice forms on the top of water rather than on the bottom.
 This is significant for life on Earth.
 It means that lakes and ponds freeze from the top down, not the bottom up, so fish and other aquatic organisms can survive under a roof of ice.

-When ice forms, each water molecule interacts with exactly four other water molecules in a precise geometrical arrangement.
-In water, the bonds break and reform, so the molecules are packed together more tightly than they are in ice.
+The reason why water is denser than ice has to do with their structures.
+In ice, each water molecule interacts with exactly four other water molecules in a precise geometrical arrangement.
+In water, the bonds break and reform, so the molecules are packed together more tightly in water than they are in ice.

 Now let’s get back to snow.
 Snow and conventional ice have the same underlying structure, with a regular spacing of water molecules.
 But they form differently and therefore take on different outward shapes and end up appearing quite different from each other.